UofT-DSI/visualization/02_activities/assignments/assignment_2.md

       information to parse, but at the same time - it seems to handle a lot of information really well.
 I ended up adapting it as we had about 6 or 7 studies at the time and I wanted a strong summative figure which demonstrated a consistent finding across a lot of contexts and samples.
-I will note, the colour choice, while I like it, leaves me with some accessibility concerns and the two "less" relevant constructs use green and red - problematic colours for the most common form of colourblindness.
+I will note, the colour choice, while I like it, leaves me with some accessibility concerns as the two "less" relevant constructs use green and red - problematic colours for the most common form of colourblindness.
 It does get around this a little bit as the figure is tuned to be viewed in greyscale (e.g., colour AND labeling differentiate groups).
 Still, better colours could be used.
 I